That-Cool-Coder/wrk.js/README.md

 ## A multipurpose, flexible, and fast JavaScript library

+## Due to a naming conflict, this library has been renamed to [spnr.js](https://github.com/That-Cool-Coder/spnr.js).
+This repository remains for history's sake.

 #### Goals:
 - Be fast through simplicity
 - Leave no unexpected suprises